ember-learn/deprecation-app/content/ember/v3/optional-feature-application-template-wrapper.md

 ---
-id: optional-feature.application-template-wrapper
 title: "Optional Feature: application-template-wrapper"
-until: '4.0.0'
+until: 4.0.0
-since: '3.26'
+since: "3.26"
+displayId: optional-feature.application-template-wrapper
 ---

 Setting the `application-template-wrapper` optional feature to `true` has been deprecated.
 You must set this feature to `false`, disabling the application